-With his legendary deathbat as a backdrop, the most metallic of Californian bands sets the stages ablaze and still draws crowds 20 years after his debut.
-And they've come a long way from the high school benches where they met.
-For this band of buddies, who named themselves after the biblical story of Abel and Caën, never stop reinventing genres, blithely jumping from heavy metal to hard rock with sharp riffs and making an eye for punk sounds through overexcited drums!
+With their legendary deathbat as a backdrop, California's most metal band is still burning up stages and gathering crowds 20 years after their debut.
+And they've come a long way since the high school benches where they met.
+This band of friends, named after the biblical story of Abel and Cain, never stops reinventing genres.
+Passing cheerfully from heavy metal to hard rock, they also give a nod to punk sounds: sharp riffs and overexcited drums!

-If some have reproached them for their overly calibrated metal, Avenged Sevenfold quickly silences the rage by counting down the number of albums they've sold.
-In just a few years, they have gone from the underground scene to the headliners of the most prestigious festivals on the planet, and they surprise their audience with each new opus.
-Routine is clearly not their thing!
-And if their first two albums are easily classified as metalcore with an aggressive voice, Mr. Shadows quickly swallowed his scream to work on his vocals and melodies.
+The recipe works: Avenged Sevenfold's sales take off.
+In just a few years, they have gone from the underground scene to headlining the most prestigious festivals on the planet, and they surprise their audience with each new album.
+Routine is clearly not for them!
+And if their first two albums are easily classified as aggressive metalcore, Mr. Shadows quickly swallowed their scream to work on their vocals and melodies.

 After a first album released when the members of Avenged Sevenfold were just 18 years old and several changes of bassist, it is finally Johnny Christ who completes the quartet for Waking The Fallen, which reveals the band and makes it a reference on the metalcore scene.
 Their electric performance at the Vans Warped Tour the following year was the first in a long series of exciting concerts.